-Can you tell we really enjoyed our M is for Marshmallow Theme?
-We also did a few letter recognition activities to go along with our science experiments and sensory play.
+Can you tell we really enjoyed our marshmallow theme?
+We also did a few marshmallow letter recognition activities to go along with our science experiments and sensory play.

 For our letter M craft we made a marshmallow M like the one I saw on No Time for Flashcards.
 To incorporate some math learning into this activity you could have your child: